TWME-TW/WorldEditSync/README.md

 # WorldEditSync

 WorldEditSync is a Minecraft plugin that synchronizes WorldEdit (FastAsyncWorldEdit) clipboards across multiple servers.
-This plugin is designed to work with both Paper and Velocity servers, ensuring that players' WorldEdit clipboards are consistent no matter which server they are on.
+This plugin is designed to work with Paper, BungeeCord, and Velocity servers, ensuring that players' WorldEdit clipboards are consistent no matter which server they are on.

 ## Features

-- Synchronize WorldEdit clipboards across multiple servers.
+- Synchronize WorldEdit and FastAsyncWorldEdit clipboards across multiple servers.
 - Automatically upload and download clipboards when players switch servers.
 - Efficient chunk-based data transfer to handle large clipboards.
 - Permissions support to control which players can use the synchronization feature.
+- Support for Paper, BungeeCord, and Velocity servers.

 ## Requirements

 - Minecraft server running Paper.
-- Velocity proxy server.
+- BungeeCord or Velocity proxy server.
-- WorldEdit plugin installed on the Paper server.
+- WorldEdit or FastAsyncWorldEdit plugin installed on the Paper server.

 ## Installation